sliderzxc/MoviesInfo/README.md

 # MoviesInfoApplication

-In this project i use retrofit, mvvm, paging, dagger, jetpack navigaion component, glide
+In this project i use retrofit, mvvm, paging, dagger, jetpack navigation component, glide